kglgsp/imdb-React/README.md

 ### 5. How to Submit Project: ###
 Email engineering@flygetlost.com with the following information:

-  1. A link to the web application (*Note: Feel free to host this however you like — free platforms that help you host your React apps include [Heroku](https://heroku.com/) and [Github](https://github.com/).
+  1. A URL link to your web application (*Note: Feel free to host this however you like — free platforms that help you host your React apps include [Heroku](https://heroku.com/) and [Github](https://github.com/).
 Consult [this guide](https://medium.com/better-programming/how-to-deploy-your-react-app-to-heroku-aedc28b218ae) on how to deploy to Heroku.*)
-  2. A link to Github with the source code for this project. (*Note: Remember to make it publicly accessible so we can see your awesome work :)*)
+  2. A URL link to Github with the source code for this project. (*Note: Remember to make it publicly accessible so we can see your awesome work :)*)